 Critical Thinking and Creativity

-Our integrated curriculum deepens the opportunities for critical thinking and creativity and our extra curricular provision provides further chances to broaden boys’ exposure to the value of both.
+Our integrated curriculum deepens the opportunities for critical thinking and creativity and our extra curricular provision provides further chances to broaden pupils’ exposure to the value of both.
 We promote a growth mindset approach throughout the school with brave, curious and determined behaviours being at the heart of our school values.

 Moreover, our oldest pupils are given Prefect responsibilities and paired up with the youngest pupils in the school in our buddy system.
 This is to the benefit of both the youngest and the oldest pupils, as the youngest gain another friend and mentor, and the Year 6 are instilled with a greater sense of maturity, responsibility and respect.